TAMM: Tensor Algebra for Many-body Methods: CC TAMM IMPLEMENTATIONS

 The canonical formulations of the Coupled-Cluster (CC) formalisms \cite{coester58_421,coester60_477,cizek66_4256,paldus72_50,purvis82_1910,paldus07,bartlett_rmp} are based on the exponential parametrization of the correlated ground-state wave function $|\Psi\rangle$:

-where $T$ is the cluster operator and the so-called reference function $|\Phi\rangle$ in single-reference formulations is assumed to be represented by a Hartree--Fock Slater determinant.
-In practical realizations, it is assumed that $|\Phi\rangle$ provides a good approximation to the correlated $|\Psi\rangle$ state.
+where $T$ is the cluster operator and the reference function $|\Phi\rangle$ in single-reference formulations is assumed to be represented by the Hartree$-$Fock Slater determinant.
+In practical realizations, it is assumed that $|\Phi\rangle$ provides a good approximation to the correlated ground state, $|\Psi\rangle$.
 The cluster operator $T$ can be partitioned into it many body components $T_k$

 defined as